 In general, each party bears its own costs and legal fees, absent some contractual or statutory basis for other allocation.
-However, many arbitration rules permit the arbitrator to apportion costs as he or she deems appropriate and to award legal fees when law or the agreement allow for it - or where both sides seek an award of fees.
-See, e.g., AAA Rule R-43(d) (ii) ("The award of the arbitrator(s) may include ... an award of attorneys' fees if all parties have requested such an award or it is authorized by law or their arbitration agreement".); CPR Rule 17.3 ("[T]he Tribunal may apportion the costs of arbitration between or among the parties in such manner as it deems reasonable, taking into account the circumstances of the case, the conduct of the parties during the proceeding, and the result of the arbitration".).
+However, many arbitration rules permit the arbitrator to apportion costs as he or she deems appropriate and to award legal fees when law or the agreement allow for it-or where both sides seek an award of fees.
+See, e.g., AAA Rule R-43(d) (ii) ("The award of the arbitrator(s) may include ... an award of attorneys' fees if all parties have requested such an award or it is authorized by law or their arbitration agreement."); CPR Rule 17.3 ("[T]he Tribunal may apportion the costs of arbitration between or among the parties in such manner as it deems reasonable, taking into account the circumstances of the case, the conduct of the parties during the proceeding, and the result of the arbitration"); see also 8.a. ("The tribunal may ... allocate the costs of providing [pre-hearing exchanges of information] information among the parties, either in an interim order or in an award.").